BrokenEarthDev/EventBus/README.md

 ## What is EventBus?
 EventBus is an api that allows creating events easier.

+## How can I get the EventBus?
+To get the event bus, go to the <a href="https://github.com/BrokenEarthDev/EventBus/releases/tag/v1.0">releases section</a>

 ## What are some Examples?
 To create an EventBus object,